 Same goes for these Philly Cheesesteak Stuffed Shells, you won’t want to stop eating them.
 Ever.

-If you don’t have shaved beef like this you can use ground beef instead or cut a steak into very slices.
+If you can’t find shaved beef like this you can use ground beef instead or cut a steak into very slices.
 Partially freezing the steak will help with slicing it thin.

 Cook the peppers down with an onion, then add in the shaved beef.